-Wow, the fuel price has surged up in South Africa over the past 5 years and we’re currently hitting all time highs that I’m sure you’re not ready for!
+Wow, the fuel price has surged in South Africa over the past few years and it seems like we’re currently hitting all time highs.
 However, it’s not just fuel, it’s the general cost of living with rentals, groceries, clothing and pretty much everything going up!
-How do you keep afloat in these tough times and with the increasing fuel price?
+How do you keep afloat in these tough times and with the increasing fuel price in South Africa?

 Take a listen to the Cape Talk radio interview on the increasing petrol price in South Africa

 I found the fuel price history on the Automobile Association of South Africa website.
-These figures are all inland per litre costs for Petrol Unleaded 93.
+These figures are all inland petrol price per litre costs for Petrol Unleaded 93.

 3 Sep 2014 – R13.27